sundevista/local-quotes/README.md

+THE ACTUAL AND COMPREHENSIVE DOCUMENTATION LOCATED [HERE](https://ka1tzyu.github.io/local-quotes/).

 # 📜 Local Quotes
-See full documentaion and guides [here](https://ka1tzyu.github.io/local-quotes/)

 Collect your quotes from all over the vault and embed them in different locations.

 This plugin allows you to: